nci/scores/docs/included.md

-# Index of Metrics, statistical techniques and data processing tools included in `scores`
+# Index of Metrics, Statistical Techniques and Data Processing Tools Included in `scores`

-****NOTE:**** TBA = To be added - these are things either already merged into development or currently in a pull request
+****NOTE: TBA = To be added**** - these are things either already merged into development or currently in a pull request

 ## Continuous